VLTI observations of the Orion Belt stars: I. eps Orionis: Discussion

 \paragraph{Possible binarity.} Such a modest amplitude in closure phases indicates a flux asymmetry with low contrast, up to $4^\circ = 0.07\,\mathrm{rad} = 7$\%, in the Johnson:H passband.
 For this estimate, we assumed a maximally asymmetric object (i.e. a binary) and used the following closure phase approximation, $\arg T_3 \approx F_2/F_1\,\sin\left(2\pi\frac{B\phi}{\lambda}\right)$, where $F_1$, $F_2$ denote the fluxes of the two stars and $\phi$ the angular scale.
-Based on this, we estimated the mass of the companion, assuming that it is on the main sequence, to ${\sim}12\,\Mnom$.
+Based on this, we estimated the mass of the companion, assuming that it is in the main sequence, up to ${\sim}12\,\Mnom$.
 To explain the observed dependence on $B/\lambda$, the angular scale should be of the order of 0.5\,mas, corresponding to ${\sim}40\,\Rnom$.
-From this, we estimated the orbital period, $P = 2\pi\sqrt{a^3/(GM)} \approx 6\,{\rm d}$, assuming the total mass ${\sim}30$\,\Mnom, i.e. of the same order as the primary.
-RV amplitudes for the primary and secondary are of the order of a hundred ${\rm km}\,{\rm s}^{-1}$, but these could be suppressed by orbit orientation (e.g. for $i = 5^\circ$, $15\,{\rm km}\,{\rm s}^{-1}$).
+From this, we estimated the orbital period, $P = 2\pi\sqrt{a^3/(GM)} \approx 6\,{\rm d}$, assuming the total mass ${\sim}30$\,\Mnom; namely, of the same order as the primary.
+The RV amplitudes for the primary and secondary are of the order of a hundred ${\rm km}\,{\rm s}^{-1}$, but these could be suppressed by orbit orientation (e.g. for $i = 5^\circ$, $15\,{\rm km}\,{\rm s}^{-1}$).
 In the dataset of \citet{Thompson_2013}, there are RV variations of this order observed in the He I 5876\,\AA \ line.
 However, they are not persistent, and they cannot be phased with a fixed period.
 Only for one season, \citet{Thompson_2013} reported a period of about 5\,d.
-In the context of our model, this could correspond to the rotation period of the primary, or even more likely, to the variability of circumstellar material.
+In the context of our model, this could correspond to the rotation period of the primary or (even more likely) to the variability of circumstellar material.
+More information on RV changes are given in Appendix \ref{radial_velocities}.